opendatacube/benchmark-rio-s3/report.md

    im = f.read()
 ```

-If you configured your AWS credentials either with `aws` command line or by using AIM (AWS
+If you configured your AWS credentials either with `aws` command line or by using IAM (AWS
 Identity Management) roles in the cloud, the code above will just work.
 To get the best
 performance out of it extra configuration is required.
 There is a number of GDAL configuration
 changes that need to happen.
 The most important one is to tell GDAL not to look for the